Justin D’Agostino is the Global Head of the firm's dispute resolution practice and the firm's Joint Regional Managing Partner for Asia and Australia.

 He also speaks regularly on a variety of topics relating to arbitration and international law and is a Visiting Professor at Tsinghua University in Beijing.

 Justin is a member of the Council and Executive Committee of the Hong Kong International Arbitration Centre, and a founding member of HK45, a group of arbitration practitioners based in Asia.
-He is also on the panel of arbitrators of the Kuala Lumpur Regional Centre for Arbitration, and a member of the board of the Arbitration Institute of the Stockholm Chamber of Commerce, a Councillor of the LCIA's Asia Pacific Users' Council and a member of the Consultation Board of Practical Law's Arbitration Service.
+He is also on the panel of arbitrators of the Kuala Lumpur Regional Centre for Arbitration, a member of the board of the Arbitration Institute of the Stockholm Chamber of Commerce, a Councillor of the LCIA's Asia Pacific Users' Council and a member of the Consultation Board of Practical Law's Arbitration Service.
 Justin is also a member of the sub-committee of the Law Reform Commission of Hong Kong which is reviewing the law on Third Party Funding in International Arbitration.

 He is admitted as a solicitor in Hong Kong and as a solicitor advocate in England and Wales.

-Justin was a finalist for the Community Business 2015 LGBT Executive Sponsor Award to recognise a senior executive sponsor in Hong Kong who has spoken up and used his influence to promote LGBT inclusion.
-In 2013 and 2014, Justin was also listed in the Financial Times as one of the top "OUTstanding in Business Leaders", which recognises prominent professionals who have made a difference in the Lesbian, Gay, Bisexual and Transgender community.
+Justin was named LGBT Executive Sponsor 2016 by Community Business to recognise a senior executive sponsor in Hong Kong who has spoken up and used his influence to promote LGBT inclusion.
+Since 2013, Justin has been listed in the Financial Times as one of the top "OUTstanding in Business Leaders", which recognises prominent professionals who have made a difference in the Lesbian, Gay, Bisexual and Transgender community.
 He is also a member of the 30% Club Hong Kong, a group of highly distinguished business leaders in Asia, committed to bringing more women onto Hong Kong corporate boards.